 - Selected scholars will receive three semesters of paid graduate education, as well as a stipend for books, living expenses, and partial travel expenses for conferences (some restrictions apply).

-- Grant recipient payback requirement includes working with a state vocational rehabilitation agency for each academic year of funding received.
+- Scholarship recipient payback requirement includes working with a state vocational rehabilitation agency for each academic year of funding received.
 Upon completion, the graduate will have opportunities to work in many areas including clinical practice, administration, supervision, teaching or research in the rehabilitation of persons with disabilities.

 - Scholars must maintain a cumulative GPA of 3.0 or higher while receiving the scholarship.